CSB5/lofreq/README.md

 ## Documentation

-Simply calling `lofreq` on the command line will display a list of subcommands. `lofreq cmd` will then display help for `cmd`.
+- Simply calling `lofreq` on the command line will display a list of subcommands.
+- `lofreq cmd` will then display help for `cmd`.

-See http://csb5.github.io/lofreq/ for full documentation.
+- See [LoFreq's website](http://csb5.github.io/lofreq/) for full documentation.